jonnelmlique/jonnelmlique/README.md

 ## About Me

 Hi Everyone!
 I'm Jonnel M. Lique.
 What I love most about web development is the continuous learning and problem-solving aspect.
 I'm always eager to explore new technologies and stay updated with the latest trends in the field.
-Outside of coding, I enjoy gaming, photography.
+Outside of coding, I enjoy gaming, photography, Designing.

 Feel free to explore my portfolio to see some of the exciting projects I've worked on.